s0uravk/HousingInGTA/README.md

 ## Contributing

 Contributions are welcome!
 If you would like to contribute to this project, please fork the repository and submit a pull request with your changes.
 For major changes, please open an issue to discuss what you would like to change.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-Feel free to adjust any details as needed for your project!